 All these give SMBs more time to focus on other business strategies that can put them on par with larger companies.

 Virtual desktops provide many different layers of security when it comes to protecting sensitive information.
-To begin with, users cannot access data through USBs or PCs in a VDI setup.
+To begin with, users cannot access data through USBs or PCs in such a deployment.
 This is because valuable data is encrypted and stored in secure 24/7 data centers.

-Tip: work with vendors who blend frequent backups into their VDI products and solutions.
+Tip: work with vendors who blend frequent backups into their products and solutions.

 So, do research on secure and low-cost solutions in desktop virtualization for small business.
 For instance, Thin Clients are secure, easy to set up and run.
 If you don’t know where to look for these clients, feel free to contact ClearCube.
 What’s more, you can even visit this link to get your Free Trial on them.

-An example is our C3Pi Raspberry Pi 3 device.
+An example is our C3Pi Raspberry Pi 4 device.
 This is best for SMBs where task workers often run basic programs and applications.
-You get a small device which provides top-notch multimedia and graphics in VMware Horizon and other standard VDI set ups.
+You get a small device which provides top-notch multimedia and graphics in VMware Horizon and other standard VDI setups.

-VDI being suitable for only large companies is wrong.
-You can easily go for a simple and modest VDI plan to support your SMB.
-Work with a vendor who understands what you need and suggests the right VDI software and hardware on those grounds.
-All in all, the key is to define the When, Why and How aspects of moving to virtualization.
+Virtual desktops being suitable for only large companies is wrong.
+You can easily go for a simple and modest project plan to support your SMB.
+Work with a vendor who understands what you need and suggests the right software and hardware on those grounds.
+All in all, the key is to define the 5Ws and 1H aspects of moving to this platform.